Public Holidays in Turkey 2026 – National & Islamic Observances

 Frequently Asked Questions (FAQs)

-Turkey has around 14 official holiday periods in 2025, including multi-day Islamic feasts and half-day observances.
+Turkey is expected to observe around 14 official holiday periods in 2026, including half-day eves and multi-day Islamic festivals.

 Conclusion